SaphicDeveloper2/pymod_Essentials/README.md

 *A compiler and utility library for creating Pymods for Minecraft Forge (and later Fabric).*

-PyLib Essentials is designed to make **Python modding for Minecraft** simple and universal.
+PyLib Essentials makes **Python modding for Minecraft** simple and universal.
 The goal is to keep Python code portable so that **Pymods work across multiple mod loaders** with minimal changes.

 This package provides a **development toolkit** for modders using the [PyLib Java mod]().

+---

 ## Features